What the Travel Nursing Industry Should Know About Changes to the Telephone Consumer Protection Act

 Closes the Travel Nursing Lead Generator Loophole

-The FCC’s new “one-to-one consent rule” is perhaps the most important TCPA change for the travel nursing industry.
-This rule takes effect on January 27, 2024.
+The FCC’s new “one-to-one consent rule” is the most important TCPA change for the travel nursing industry.
+This rule takes effect on January 27, 2025.

 Find your next travel healthcare job on BluePipes!

-The rule makes it unequivocally clear that comparison shopping websites and lead generators must obtain consumer consent to receive robocalls and robotexts one travel nursing company at a time.
-This means that blanket consent to robocalls and robotexts is no longer an option.
+The major change here is that blanket consent to robocalls and robotexts is no longer an option.
+Instead, the rule makes it unequivocally clear that comparison shopping websites and lead generators must obtain consumer consent to receive robocalls and robotexts one travel nursing company at a time.

 Examples of Travel Nursing Lead Generation the New Rules Target

 Let’s run through some scenarios to clarify.
 Many websites dedicated to travel nursing have landing-pages that say something like, “Enter your contact information here and we’ll connect you with the top travel nursing agencies.”
-Meanwhile, their privacy policies state that you’re agreeing to have your information released to the website’s partners and to receive robocalls and robotexts from them.
+Meanwhile, their privacy policies state that users agree to have their information released to the website’s partners and to receive robocalls and robotexts from them.
 This is a type of blanket consent that will no longer satisfy the requirements.

 Similarly, some travel nursing websites have job boards that allow healthcare professionals to apply for specific jobs with specific companies.
-That is okay because it meets the one-to-one consent requirement.
+That is okay because it meets the one-to-one consent requirement, so long as the page also provides clear and conspicuous disclosure.
 However, sometimes these websites have privacy policies that state you’re giving them permission to share your information with all their partners for robocalls and robotexts by simply entering your information anywhere on their website.
 This is a type of blanket consent that will no longer satisfy the requirements.

 Discover the ultimate travel nursing pay calculator.

-As a travel nursing agency, you may be utilizing websites that allow you to search for candidates and then “unlock” their contact information by paying fee.
+As a travel nursing agency, you may be utilizing websites that allow you to search for candidates and then “unlock” their contact information.
 This is another example that will no longer satisfy the requirements.

 Again, moving forward, legal consent for travel nursing companies to make robocalls and robotexts requires that travel nurses specifically select to receive robocalls and robotexts from the company on a one-to-one basis.